bensznaider/bensznaider/README.md

 ### Hi there 👋 I'm Ben
 ✨ I'm a Full Stack Developer from Argentina.<br>
 ✨ I like logical challenges and the search for dynamism and aesthetics.<br>
-📫 How to reach me: bensznaider@yahoo.com.ar, www.linkedin.com/in/bensznaider
+✨ You can check out my work in my portfolio: bensznaider-portfolio.vercel.app 📫 How to reach me: bensznaider@yahoo.com.ar, www.linkedin.com/in/bensznaider

 ### Technologies and tools